 In 1967, manufacturers didn’t have to mark cosmetic containers with pesky details such as weight and volume.
 We investigated several containers of cosmetic cream, cutting them in half and finding many had a double wall.
 These cosmetics were dummy-packaged so consumers were misled into thinking there was more product than there really was.

 A 17-year-old was sold $326 (that’s more than $3000 in today’s prices!) of linen by a door-to-door salesperson.
 She was persuaded to sign the order and taken to her savings bank to withdraw the deposit.
 We weren’t impressed with this type of pushy behaviour.
-We urged consumers to be extremely cautious when dealing with an unknown caller.
+We urged consumers to be extremely cautious when dealing with door-to-door sellers.

-We’ve come across many products claiming weight loss without effort, but the “Magic Button” stood out.
+We’ve come across many products claiming weight loss without effort, but the “Magic Button” took the biscuit.
 Simply wrap an elastic belt arrangement around your midriff and press a small black woolly square to “see inches disappear instantly”.
 It also came with a book of exercises and the user was told to measure the abdomen after exercising “while keeping it taut”.
 Thankfully, there was a money-back guarantee if your unwanted inches hadn’t disappeared in 10 days.

 Hearing aids were a pricey purchase, ranging from $50 to $200 (that’s $800 to $3300 in today’s prices).
 Our mystery shop found some retailers used pressure tactics and one used an audiometer in its hearing test that was practically useless – it was out by more than 40 decibels!
 We urged consumers to try several models before buying and not to forget the Social Security hearing aid subsidy ($26 – $428 in today's prices).